EarthGang: 2013–2016: Shallow Graves for Toys and Strays With Rabies

 On July 8, 2013, EarthGang released their album Shallow Graves for Toys on the imprint Spillage Village.
 The album includes several singles released earlier, such as "The F Bomb", "UFOs", and "Machete".
 "The F Bomb" was produced by Hollywood JB of Spillage Village.
 The album was re-released on iTunes in the summer of 2014.
 In response to Shallow Graves For Toys, in 2014, Noisey called EarthGang "an engaging, clever rap duo", praising the album's "playful delivery and biting lyricism" and calling it "one of the most well thought-out releases of the year."
 Since the album, EarthGang has released several official music videos from the album.
 In the summer of 2014, the video for "The F Bomb" was released.
 On September 20, 2014, EarthGang began supporting a 40 date tour with their collaborator Ab-Soul, a member of Top Dawg Entertainment.

 On February 26, 2015, EarthGang released a 7 track EP called Torba with track titles for each day of the week.
 The EP included features from Mac Miller, OG Maco, and JordxnBryant, with production from Childish Major, Shine, Zeroh, Hollywood JB, and more.
-On July 6, Spillage Village released their second collaboration project Bears Like This Too.
+On July 6, Spillage Village released their second mixtape Bears Like This Too.
 On November 6, 2015, EarthGang released their second album, entitled Strays with Rabies.
 The album includes features and cuts from JID, DJ Khalil, DrewsThatDuDe, Ducko McFli, J.U.S.T.I.C.E.
 League, Richie Quake, SykSense.
 They were also one of the featuring artists on Mac Miller's GO:OD AM tour.
 EarthGang has stated they as well contributed to the production of the album.
 On June 3, 2016, the duo would join Dreamville Records' Bas on his nationwide Too High to Riot Tour.
 The tour would later be reprised in Europe on November 13.
 On December 2, 2016, Spillage Village released Bears Like This Too Much with features from J. Cole and Bas, and production from Mac Miller, Ducko Mcfli, Childish Major and J. Cole among others.